Industry Update and Forecast

 Moving on to the Remodeling & Renovation side of the business:

-Other signs that have happened recently and confirm this trend is the fall of Wood-Mode last week and CWP a few months ago.
+Other signs that have happened recently and confirm this trend are the fall of Wood-Mode last week and CWP a few months ago.

 Let’s end with these 3 things that may help you adapt to some of these changes: